Amein-Eskinder/CICO-HijraBank-Agreements/Hawilpay HijraBank RSA.md

 ## **16\.
 Term and Termination**

-**16.1 Term of Agreement**: This Agreement shall commence on the Effective Date and shall remain in effect for an initial term of five (5) years from the Go-Live Date (the “Initial Term”).
-Thereafter, the Agreement shall automatically renew for successive one (1) year terms unless either Party gives the other Party at least ninety (90) days’ written notice of non-renewal prior to the end of the then-current term.
+**16.1 Term of Agreement**: This Agreement shall commence on the Effective Date and shall remain in effect for an initial term of five (5) years from the Go-Live Date (the "Initial Term").
+Thereafter, the Agreement shall automatically renew for successive one (1) year terms unless either Party gives the other Party at least ninety (90) days' written notice of non-renewal prior to the end of the then-current term.

 **16.2** **Termination for Cause**: Either Party may terminate this Agreement immediately upon written notice if the other Party commits a material breach and fails to cure that breach within the applicable cure period specified in Section 14.2.

-**16.3** **Termination for Performance**: If, after the first twelve (12) months from the Go-Live Date, the average monthly Foreign Currency Inflow over a continuous six-month period is less than $50,000 USD (or another mutually agreed threshold), Hijrabank may terminate this Agreement upon ninety (90) days’ written notice to Hawilpay.

-**16.4 Effects of Termination:** Upon termination or expiration of this Agreement for any reason:
+**16.3 Effects of Termination:** Upon termination or expiration of this Agreement for any reason:

 **(a) Cessation of Use:** The access rights granted to Hijrabank shall immediately terminate, and Hijrabank shall cease all use of the Hawilpay Platform and API.